shenzha/Sun_path-and-sol_air/README.md

 # Sun_path-and-sol_air
-Python scripts for the HVAC final design projects
+This repo is used solely for demostrating the calculation procedures for the HVAC project.

+All Rights Reserved.